RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: OpenVPN Client "Username Auth only" option was broken.
    - FIXED: Limit valid characters in a DHCP/WOL description to prevent breaking the webui by using invalid ones such as quotes.
+   - FIXED: OpenVPN Client wasn't properly applying DNS settings that the server was pushing to us.
    - CHANGED: Less strict rules when validating user-entered MAC hwaddr.